roberino/RedisSlimClient/README.md

 * To support basic Redis operations
 * To enable fast POCO to Redis mapping
 * To be performant with granular control over thread and socket usage
+* Expose detailed telemetry to enable diagnostic analysis and monitoring

 # Basic usage